 What is the Student Earned Income Exclusion?

-The Student Earned Income Exclusion (SEIE) is a Supplemental Security Income (SSI) work incentive that is applied before any other earned income related exclusions.
-It allows students who have disabilities and are receiving SSI to have up to $1,820 per month of their wages excluded when calculating their SSI budget for up to a maximum of $7,350 per year.
-Once the individual reaches either his or her monthly or yearly maximum amount, the normal SSI budgeting rules will apply.
+The Student Earned Income Exclusion (SEIE) is a Supplemental Security Income (SSI) work incentive applied before any other earned income-related exclusions.
+It allows students who have disabilities and are receiving SSI to have up to $2,290 per month of their wages excluded when calculating their SSI check up to a maximum of $9,230 per year.
+Once the individual reaches their monthly or yearly maximum amount, the standard SSI budgeting rules will apply.

 Who Qualifies for SEIE?